Effects of symptoms on daily life

 In my case, I noted the fact that bladder dysfunction was becoming an issue.
 I’ve become self-motivated to deal with this issue.
 Beyond this, I also record my daily moods as well as my diet.

-And now that our phones have become such helpful devices, I use mine to record my critical information, to understand my MS behaviour better and overcome any issue which could affect me leading the life I want to lead.
+And now that our phones have become such helpful devices, I use mine to record my critical information, to understand my MS behaviour better, and to overcome any issue which could affect me leading the life I want to lead.

 Barbara

-Fatigue is the one MS symptom that has had the biggest effect on my daily life.
-When I was first diagnosed almost ten years ago, life revolved around being utterly exhausted or just about getting by with the help of a few double-shot espressos.
+Fatigue is the 1 MS symptom that has had the biggest effect on my daily life.
+When I was first diagnosed over 10 years ago, life revolved around my exhaustion.
+I was just getting by with the help of double-shot espressos.

 My old routines were crumbling, and I soon realised I could not continue in the same way.

-I started, and finished, work earlier than before.
-I got through important paperwork and emails first thing than rather than wait until the evening.
-And I built in rest days, as and when I could.
+I started and finished work earlier than before.
+I got through important paperwork and emails first thing rather than wait until the evening.
+And I built in rest days when I could.

-During peak fatigue times, friends and family would come to my house for a catch up rather than arrange to meet in a café; and as such, I was never entirely isolated.
+During peak fatigue times, friends and family would come to my house for catch-ups rather than meet at a café.
+So I was never entirely isolated.

 I’ve found that by including plenty of time outdoors in daylight, some gentle exercise, and a balanced diet, I can more easily manage fatigue.
 I can also experience weeks or months with increased energy and then have a huge wave of fatigue once more, but I am confident I can now cope.